Here are some etiquette tips and timing guidelines to help you mail your wedding thank you notes in proper style.

 While you might skip over passed hors d’oeuvres or personalized favors when it comes to shortcuts in your wedding planning, wedding thank you notes are something that should never be left off of your Zola Checklist.

-_NOTE: If handwriting your thank yous sounded good in theory, but after a few you're hands are cramping, let us do it for you.
+NOTE: If handwriting your thank yous sounded good in theory, but after a few minutes your hands are cramping, let us do it for you.
 No really.
 Now you can type messages for any of your guests or customize our suggested notes with Zola.
 We'll print whatever you write in a beautiful font.
 Hand cramps be gone.
 More below!

 Be specific.
 Let’s be honest, receiving a thank you card that simply says “Thank you for your gift” isn’t really saying much at all.
 Be specific in your thanks by mentioning exactly what you received as a gift and how you plan to use it.
 One exception to the “be specific” rule is for monetary gifts.
 While it's great to mention how you plan to use the funds, it is best to not mention the exact amount.

 Make it personal.
 Mention a small detail about the person who gave you the gift, such as their part in the wedding or a time in the future that you will see them.

 Be yourself.
 While thank you notes are, in a way, a formality, it’s important to use your true voice.
 This card not only shows your appreciation, but is meant to make someone happy, so keeping it authentic is important.

 Write clearly.
 While we aren’t saying you need to enroll in a calligraphy class, a legible message shows that you took the time.

 Share the responsibility.
 You and your partner should both sign your names!

 If you have a close relationship with the gift giver(s), feel free to address the note using their first names only.

 If you have a formal relationship with the gift givers, use titles such as “Dr.” or "Ms.”